-After we receive your complete application with all required documents, an acceptance package will be created for you within two business days.
-This package contains a Green River acceptance letter and your I-20.
-Your I-20 is a very important document that confirms your acceptance as an international student in the U.S.
+After we receive your complete application with required documents, an admissions package will be created for you within two business days.
+This contains a Green River acceptance letter and your I-20, which is an official document that confirms your acceptance as an international student in the USA.

-As soon as you receive your F-1 visa, please let us know so that we can plan for your arrival.
-When you enter the U.S., you will need to show the immigration officer:
+As soon as you receive your F-1 visa, please email us at firstname.lastname@example.org so that we can plan for your arrival.
+When you enter the U.S., show the immigration officer:

 Please go to Arrival and Airport Pickup for more information.

-International students whose native language is not English are required to demonstrate proficiency in English before being admitted to the college academic program.
-Students who have not demonstrated proficiency are required to take classes in Green River's Intensive English Program.
+International students whose native language is not English are required to demonstrate proficiency in English before taking academic classes full-time.
+Students who have not met English proficiency begin with Intensive English classes.

 English proficiency can be demonstrated by meeting any one of the following:

 Student visas are issued by U.S. Embassies and Consulates located outside the United States.
-The application process typically includes an interview with a consular official to determine the applicant's purpose of travel to the US.
-Most visa interviews are short (one to two minutes) and are conducted in English, so good preparation is essential.
-It is important that you plan your answers ahead of time and that you be completely honest and thorough.
+The application process typically includes an interview with a consular official.
+Most interviews are short (one to two minutes) and are conducted in English, so good preparation is essential.
+It is important to plan your answers thoroughly in advance and be honest.
 More on how to apply for a visa in your home country

 Check for specific requirements in your home country.
 Typical documentation includes: